plasticruler/flask-base-app/README.md

 + download and read .json file, then populate table using sqlalchemy
 + use logging
 + use blueprints and pull app object

+# Meta
+I started this project after leaning things in this video https://www.youtube.com/watch?v=8aTnmsDMldY, which I found to be pretty unusable once you dig into it.
+Instead I bought Miguel Grinberg's latest [flask mega tutorial](https://learn.miguelgrinberg.com/) book and am using that as a reference.
+USD 15, great bargain for what you end up learning.

+Highly recommended but having to google a lot of edge-case stuff